jakartaee/persistence/CONTRIBUTING.md

-# Contributing to Eclipse Project for JPA
+# Contributing to Jakarta Persistence

 Thanks for your interest in this project.